-The updates to China's NDC will likely relate to domestic and global development trends, and will reflect the latest long-term GHG emissions trend analyses as well as the specific goals and measures outlined in China's new strategic plans and policy actions.
-The following are items that China may include in its new NDC:
+The updates to China's NDC will likely reflect domestic and global development trends, as well as the latest long-term GHG emissions trend analyses and the specific goals and measures outlined in China's new strategic plans and policies.
+The following are items that China may include in its second NDC:

-Vision - Establishing China's long-term GHG emission reduction strategy.
-China research teams and policy advisors are investigating and designing a long-term low-carbon development strategy and roadmap.
-Observers are closely watching to see when and how it is that these long-term strategy and targets are announced.
-Following the principle of common but differentiated responsibilities, and drawing upon other countries' existing national strategic goals, China's national vision may outline the timeframe of achieving a variety of targets; low-emissions or carbon neutrality, a carbon reduction proportion compared to a baseline year (e.g. 2005), or a reduction proportion compared to a 2050 baseline scenario.
-It may also include an industrial vision like increasing the share target of renewable energy.
-These features will be decided based on a foundation of low-carbon development research and China's developmental conditions.
+Vision - Establishing China's long-term GHG emission reduction roadmap.
+China recently announced targets to peak carbon emissions by 2030 and achieve carbon neutrality by 2060.
+Observers are now closely watching to see what specific policies and measures are developed in service of these medium and long-term goals and how they will shape China's second NDC.
+Following the principle of common but differentiated responsibilities, and drawing upon other countries' existing national strategic plans, this new national roadmap toward carbon neutrality will lead to the setting of specific emission reduction measures and mechanisms with periodic evaluation and adjustment.
+The overall roadmap will be decided based on a foundation of low-carbon development research and China's developmental conditions.
 The resulting vision will then be incorporated into future mid- and long-term national economic and social development plans, and brought into alignment with the mid- and long-term plans of various sectors in a stable and consistent institutional framework to manage GHG control goals, actions and policies.

 Targets - Setting up a carbon cap and enhancing non-CO2 GHG emission reductions.
 Setting an energy-related CO2 cap target for 2025 and 2030 should be seen as necessary for peaking CO2 emissions around 2030.
-It would also help achieve the peak target ahead of schedule and have a positive impact on controlling China's long-term GHG emissions.5 A carbon cap target could be designed in terms of regions with a top-down approach or in terms of industries with a bottom-up approach.
-Although the
+It would also help achieve the peak target ahead of schedule and have a positive impact on controlling China's long-term GHG emissions.
+A carbon cap target could be designed in terms of regions with a top-down approach or in terms of industries with a bottom-up approach.
+Although the carbon cap target would not necessarily lead to extra GHG emission reduction beyond the existing NDC, under China's new environmental and climate change regulations, setting a cap target would greatly stimulate the implementation of policies.
+An

-3 (den Elzen et al., 2019; Gallagher, Zhang, Orvis, Rissman, & Liu, 2019; Ge, Liu, Wang, & Zheng, 2018; Q. Liu, Gu, Teng, Song, & Chen, 2017)
+&lt;sup>3 (den Elzen et al., 2019; Gallagher, Zhang, Orvis, Rissman, & Liu, 2019; Ge, Liu, Wang, & Zheng, 2018; Q. Liu, Gu, Teng, Song, & Chen, 2017)

-4 (Fu, Zou, & Liu, 2015)
+&lt;sup>4 (Fu, Zou, & Liu, 2015)